ghollisjr/cl-opencl-utils/README.txt

-make-opencl-reducer and make-opencl-mapper are particularly useful as they provide basic map and reduce functionality that are OpenCL-accelerated but relatively convenient to use from a Lisp perspective.
+make-opencl-reducer and make-opencl-mapper are particularly useful as they provide basic map and reduce functionality that are OpenCL-accelerated but convenient to use from a Lisp perspective.

 cl-opencl-utils is GPL3 with the exception of the c-type-name function, which is possible to use but I'm not sure if it can be